 Mr. Davies joined the Board in January 2007.
 Mr. Davies has worked in the internet and telecoms industry for over 30 years.
 Prior to joining the Company, Mr. Davies served as a director of O2 Group plc.
-Mr. Davies is currently Chairman of Genie (UK), chairman of The Practice Plc, and non-executive director of AperioCI.
+Mr. Davies is currently the Chairman of The Practice Plc, a UK primary healthcare company, and non-executive director of AperioCI.

-James Pelot - Non-executive Director
+James Pelot, Non-executive Director